pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 ---

 ## Steps:

+You do not need to clone this repo!
+Its actually better to learn by creating it from scratch through this tutorial:

+You can start by creating a new directory and cding into it.
+We will use this directory later to nest our node code in.

+$ mkdir REPO_NAME && cd REPO_NAME

+You should be in this working directory for the rest of bash commands that come later in this tutorial.
+Let's start by heading to the browser and creating a IAM (Identity and Access Management) User in AWS.

 ---
 ### Make an IAM User

-- To start off with we need to make an IAM User (Identity and Access Management User) for your AWS account.
-Technically we could use the root user but its never a good idea because it will give anyone who signs in full access to everything in your AWS including your billing so its best to make separate authorized IAM users
+- Technically we could use the root user but its never a good idea because it will give anyone who signs in full access to everything in your AWS including your billing so its best to make separate authorized IAM users

 - Note: If you already have an IAM User you can skip these first few steps and go straight to accessing the credentials